FIELD AUDIT · SHUFFLE/MINES

 Shuffle originals catalogue cross-reference

-When the press-your-luck math meets the responsible-gambling line
+Where press-your-luck math intersects Shuffle's responsible-gambling line

 The Shuffle grid is the expected standard cluster build with SHFL token rakeback added.
 Even at the lowest house edge in the cluster, this is not positive EV; bankroll discipline still applies.